Adventure-Cards/game-client/README.md

 ```
 yarn dev
 ```
+4. (optional) Clone and start the [game server](https://github.com/Adventure-Cards/game-server)

 #### Overview
-The game client is a Next.js app that makes heavy use of `tailwindcss`, `redux-toolkit`, and `socket.io-client`.
-To run the client app locally, you'll also need to clone and run the [game server](https://github.com/Adventure-Cards/game-server).
+The game client is a Next.js app that makes use of `tailwindcss`, `redux-toolkit`, and `socket.io-client`.
 Please take a look at the open issues, or reach out on [discord](https://discord.gg/YdgRxhMq) if you can't find a good place to start.